twisted/twisted/docs/core/howto/logger.rst

 ``log_time``

-  The time that the event was emitted, as returned by :api:`time.time <time>` .
+  The time that the event was emitted, as returned by :py:func:`time <time.time>` .

 ``log_failure``